 - SLP 509 Speech Science

 - SLP 511 Neurophysiology of Speech and Language

 - SLP 518 Advanced AAC

 Dr. Dressler has published articles related to conversational coding systems, sound disorders associated with aphasia, acoustic measures of spasmodic dysphonia, conversational repairs in speakers with aphasia, and dehydration in nursing home patients.
-He has also conducted cooperative research with the brain injury unit at the Fr.
-Campbell Army Base.
+He has also conducted cooperative research with the brain injury unit at the Fort Campbell Army Base.
 Dr. Dressler is also interested in exploring the use of video-conferencing technology to connect individuals in rural areas with local support groups, and for offering remote service delivery of speech services to rural patients.